brianspeir/Bundles/README.md

 Bundles
 =======

 Making the Mac prettier one bundle at a time.
-All your folders belong to me.

 Bundles ease the installation of apps and insure installations conform to paradigms set forth on the Mac platform.

-It does its best job to conform linux installations to a Mac version of XDG directories.

-Only gui apps appear under Applications.
-Others are installed to make uninstallation easy.

-Bundles attempt to focus on the installation as opposed to the configuration of apps.

-Bundles attempt to be single files with no outside dependancies.

 Copy, Paste and Install from the command-line.

+curl -s https://raw.github.com/brianspeir/Bundles/master/[name].install | bash

 Standard installers made better.

-curl -s https://raw.github.com/brianspeir/Bundles/master/[name].install | bash

 Chrome
 ------